frederic-perez/AmE-dictionary/data/dictionary.md

 __byline__ _n_ :six: (bylines) A line at the head of a newspaper or magazine article carrying the writer’s name.
 __bypast__ _adj_ Well in the past; former. _Syn_ bygone, departed, foregone, gone
 __byproduct__ _n_
+__bystander effect__ _n_ A social psychological theory that states that individuals are less likely to offer help to a victim when there are other people present.
 __byword__ _n_ A condensed but memorable saying embodying some important fact of experience that is taken as true by many people. _Syn_ adage, proverb, saw
 __byzantine__ _adj_ :pencil2: (of a system or situation) Excessively complicated, and typically involving a great deal of administrative detail. _The byzantine nature of health care pricing._
 __C-rations__